Fall Mantel Decorating Ideas

 Mantel with Looped Burlap Wreath

-Kate (chiconashoestringdecorating.blogspot.com) anchored her classic fall mantel with a dramatic mirror and a DIY burlap wreath.
+Kate (chiconashoestringdecorating.blogspot.com) anchored her classic fireplace mantel decor with a dramatic mirror and a DIY burlap wreath.
 "I love working with burlap because it is versatile and cheap," she says.
 Even better?
 The fall flowers are removable, making the rustic wreath appropriate for multiple seasons.
 You can make a wreath by looping burlap ribbon through a wire wreath frame, creating a lush, 3D look.
 Kate finished off her mantel with burlap-wrapped pumpkins and subtly colored natural finds.

 Easy Fall Mantel with Crafty Garland

-Burlap and harvest colors make a statement on Courtney's (athoughtfulplaceblog.com) mantel.
+Burlap and harvest colors make a statement on Courtney's (athoughtfulplaceblog.com) mantel decor.
 She made the garland by cutting six triangles from a piece of burlap and adhering them to a length of wide ribbon using hot glue.
 She added monogram wine charms to the burlap to spell "gather," threading the metal rings through the burlap.
 Courtney made over a vase with a coat of chalkboard spray paint and a welcoming fall message.
 She finished the look by draping a strand of faux leaves around a large mirror in the center of her mantel.

 Bright and Simple Fall Mantel